 Choosing a CREST Provider

-When selecting a CREST-accredited penetration testing provider, consider:
+When selecting a CREST-aligned penetration testing provider, consider:

 - Verify their CREST accreditation on the official CREST website